chaosforgeorg/doomrl/README.md

 Parts of this codebase date back to 2002, please do not judge! :P

 This FreePascal source code release is provided as is.
 You can try compiling it using the latest version of Lazarus ( http://www.lazarus-ide.org/ ).
 You will also need the FPC Valkyrie library ( https://github.com/ChaosForge/fpcvalkyrie/ ).
-You will also probably need the binary files of the full game downloadable from http://drl.chaosforge.org/ (in particular the sound, soundhq, music and mp3 folder contents, and the premade doomrl.wad and core.wad if you don't want to create it yourself).
+You will also probably need the binary files of the full game downloadable from http://drl.chaosforge.org/ (in particular the sound, soundhq, music and mp3 folder contents, and the premade drl.wad and core.wad if you don't want to create it yourself).

 The current public versions are 32-bit, but going forward only 64-bit releases will be supported.